-Applicants are exempt from English language proficiency assessment when any one of the following is true.
+Applicants may be exempt from English language proficiency assessment if any of the following criteria (or conditions) is true.

-- The applicant holds an undergraduate or graduate degree from an American college or university deemed acceptable by Grace. - The applicant enrolls in a non-English degree program only, such as Spanish or Russian. - The applicant has worked for three or more years in an American company, ministry, and/or agency that has used state requirements for foreign workers, or in any similar agency from United Kingdom, Ireland, Australia, New Zealand, or Canada. - The applicant speaks English as a first language and was raised in English-speaking countries like the United States, Ireland, United Kingdom, Australia, New Zealand, or Canada.
+- The applicant holds an undergraduate or graduate degree from an American college or university deemed acceptable by Grace. - The applicant has worked for three or more years in an American company, ministry, and/or agency that has used state requirements for foreign workers, or in any similar agency from United Kingdom, Ireland, Australia, New Zealand, or Canada. - The applicant speaks English as a first language and was raised in an English-speaking country like the United States, Ireland, United Kingdom, Australia, New Zealand, or Canada. - The applicant is only enrolling in a non-English degree program, such as Spanish or Korean.